ryanberckmans/already-seen/README.md

 `already-seen` hides all links on the previous page after you click _"next page"_.

-You can also click _"Hide links and close tab"_ at the bottom of each page instead of clicking _"next page"_.
+You can also click _"Hide all links on this page"_ at the bottom of each page instead of clicking _"next page"_.

 ## Developers